-- Proprietary sourcing: Charme was able to develop and agree a clear strategy to internationalise the company with the founder which created a winning angle despite strong market interest in the company
+- Proprietary sourcing: Charme's vision has been able to anticipate the industry trends through the development of a clear strategy to internationalise the company in partnership with the founder which created the winning angle with him despite an incredibly strong market interest in the company

-- Market consolidation: clearly defined acquisition targets in a fragmented market, built critical mass and significantly enhanced earnings ahead of the IPO
+- Market consolidation: clearly defined acquisition targets in a fragmented market in order to creat the industry leader, built critical mass and significantly enhanced earnings ahead of the IPO

 - Investor support in key markets: Charme, supported by its investors, was instrumental in linking Poltrona Frau Group (PFG) with key players in relevant markets to establish a series of lucrative Joint Ventures

 - Commitment to its portfolio: throughout the financial crisis, Charme supported the company to expand further rather than retrench